shadowstriker15/RipperWithEditor/README.md

 After all MP3 files have been configured, you will now have completed audio files available located in the Songs folder in the program's active directory.

+To safely close the application, click the 'Start Page' button to then click the 'Exit' button at the bottom of the page.

 Enjoy!